OPINION

 R. at 594.
 This has been referred to as a “captain of the ship” instruction.
 Miller asserted that this instruction was ambiguous, that it contained vague medical terms, that there was no expert testimony to support the giving of this instruction, and that it invaded the province of the jury.

-The general language contained in this "captain of the ship" instruction was taken from Funk v.
+The general language contained in this “captain of the ship” instruction was taken from Funk v.
 Bonham, 204 Ind.
 170, 179, 183 N.E.
 312, 315-16 (1932).
-In that case, our supreme court stated that "[a] surgeon performing the delicate operation of deep surgery cannot assign details of the operation to those who assist him in the operation, unknown to the patient, and escape liability by delegating and relying upon such assistants to do and perform those acts which it was his duty to perform."
+In that case, our supreme court stated that “[a] surgeon performing the delicate operation of deép surgery cannot assign details of the operation to those who assist him in the operation, unknown to the patient, and escape liability by delegating and relying upon such assistants to do and perform those acts which it was his duty to perform.”
 Id.
-Indiana Pattern Jury Instruction No. 23.03 "Delegation of Duties," which also addresses this issue, reads:
+Indiana Pattern Jury Instruction No. 23.03 “Delegation of Duties,” which also addresses this issue, reads:

 A doctor in performing an operation is under a duty to [his][her] patient to remove [name the foreign object(s) ] and may not delegate the duty and thereby avoid responsibility.

-Dr. Miller also argues that he cannot be held responsible for Dr. Thatcher's actions, as he and Dr. Thatcher were not involved in a "joint venture."
-In support, he cites Watts v.
-Jankowski, 411 N.E.2d 678 (Ind.Ct.App.
-1980), where the plaintiff sought to hold the family physician responsible for a surgeon's actions under a joint venture theory.
-The court stated that there was no evidence of joint venture, as:
+Dr. Miller also argues that he cannot be held responsible for Dr. Thatcher’s actions, as he and Dr. Thatcher were not involved in a “joint venture.”
+In support, he cites Watts

-A joint venture is "An association of two or more persons to carry out a single business enterprise for profit, for which purpose they combine their property and services."
+A joint venture is “An association of two or more persons to carry out a single business enterprise for profit, for which purpose they combine their property and services.”
 Each party must retain some control over the venture.
-There must be a community of interest in the purpose of the undertaking and an equal right to direct *251 and govern the movements and conduct of the other.
+There must be a community of interest in the purpose of the undertaking and an equal right to di *251 rect and govern the movements and conduct of the other.

 Id. at 680 (citations omitted).

 The present case differs, however, from Huber and the cases regarding joint ventures.
 The relationship between Dr. Miller and Dr. Thatcher was more than just a referral situation.
-Dr. Miller was denoted on the operative report as the "surgeon,"[6] while Dr. Thatcher was listed as the "assistant."
+Dr. Miller was denoted on the operative report as the “surgeon,” 6 while Dr. Thatcher was listed as the “assistant.”
 R. at 1989.
-There was evidence that Dr. Miller diagnosed Ryan's condition, determined that surgery was the appropriate treatment, determined which surgical procedures were necessary, convinced Ryan to undergo the surgical procedures, told Ryan that he would perform the surgical procedures, and scheduled the surgeries for both feet.
-Dr. Miller performed surgical procedures on Ryan's left foot, while, at the same time, Dr. Thatcher performed the same procedures on Ryan's right foot.
+There was evidence that Dr. Miller diagnosed Ryan’s condition, determined that surgery was the appropriate treatment, determined which surgical procedures were necessаry, convinced Ryan to undergo the surgical procedures, told Ryan that he would perform the surgical procedures, and scheduled the surgeries for both feet.
+Dr. Miller performed surgical procedures on Ryan’s left foot, while, at the same time, Dr. Thatcher performed the same procedures on Ryan’s right foot.
 Dr. Miller dictated the operative report.
 Nowhere in the report is it indicated that Dr. Thatcher performed any part of the surgery.
 It was therefore evident that Dr. Miller had control over what occurred in the operating room.

-There was also expert testimony with respect to Dr. Miller's responsibilities.
-Dr. Melanie Sanders performed a subsequent surgery on Ryan's right foot.
-She testified that the surgeon who had performed the surgery on Ryan's right foot (Dr. Thatcher) had breached the standard of care by cutting a nerve and not burying it in a bone.
+There was also expert testimony with respect to Dr. Miller’s resрonsibilities.
+Dr. Melanie Sanders performed a subsequent surgery on Ryan’s right foot.
+She testified that the surgeon who had performed the surgery on Ryan’s right foot (Dr. Thatcher) had breached the standard of care by cutting a nerve and not burying it in a bone.
 She also opined that there was the same breach on the left foot.
-She testified that "whoever is the attending surgeon or the person that's listed as the primary surgeon is responsible for what you do and what your assistants and scrub nurses do."
+She testified that “whoever is the attending surgeon or the person that’s listed as the primary surgeon is responsible for what you do and what your assistants and scrub nurses do.”
 R. at 1017.
-She also testified that "if you're the primary surgeon, you are directing the other surgeon at all times."
+She also testified that “if you’re the primary surgeon, you are directing the other surgeon at all times.”
 Id. at 1051.

 3. Imputation of LaCava’s Conduct to Dr. Miller